tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防包/操作指南/防护配置/CC 防护/智能 CC 防护_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/9ebf3f22e757352b303cc1b0183080d2.png)
 4. In the " Intelligent CC Protection" card, click **Set**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/7eab58ff66f68d1c3b156b017aefbe47.png)
-5. On the page displayed, click **Create** to create a protection rule, enter the domain name to protect, toggle on the intelligent CC protection switch, and click **Save**.
-After the rule is created, you can edit or delete it as needed.
+5. On the **CC AI Protection** page, click **Create**, enter the domain name to be protected, enable CC AI protection, select the defense status, and click **Save**.
+>?
+In the observation mode, protection rules are generated intelligently but don't take effect.

 ![](https://qcloudimg.tencent-cloud.cn/raw/2c962326fe0c61a18da9b0b577f803b9.png)

 6. When intelligent CC protection is enabled, protection rules are auto-generated and only effective for each attack.
 Once a single attack ends, the protection rules will automatically expire and be removed.
 If you need to make changes to your rules, you can click **View** on the right to edit.
 ![](https://qcloudimg.tencent-cloud.cn/raw/a0a3b2ad9ea98a3e74267091c3ad628b.png)
 7. To delete a rule, click **Delete** on the right of the rule you want to remove.